History of football in India: 1963–1984: Post-golden era

 Rahim's death in the early '60s pegged Indian football back after a successful period.
 India played in the 1966 Asian Games in Bangkok but were eliminated in first round.
 India then took third place in the 1970 Asian Games, beating Japan 1–0 in the third place, play-off.
 In mid-'70s, Indian youth team jointly won the Youth Asian Cup with Iran.
 Indian football would go through a barren phase in '70s, '80s, and '90s, gradually losing its foothold as a top Asian team.

 In 1984 India qualified for the 1984 Asian Cup.
 The team were placed in Group B but ended in last place after losing all but 1 match (which was a draw).
 India also failed to score during the Asian Cup as well which brought up questions about team selection.

 Mohun Bagan AC created history again when they went on to win the IFA Shield in 1978 after a 2–2 draw against FC Ararat Yerevan from Soviet Union.
 The club became the first Indian side, post-independence, to win the title while competing with a non-Asian side.

 East Bengal F.C. club went on to win the 1973 IFA Shield against Pyongyang City Sports Club of North Korea.

-In the 90's, FC Kochin was formed in Kochi, Kerala.
-In the 1990s, it was the only football club from Kerala in the National Football League.
-FC Kochin had contributed substantially to the advancement of Kerala football within its short span.